Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The

 It depends on the distributions of the LoS component of magnetic field strength and electron density.
-Multiple mediums (e.g., interstellar medium, interplanetary medium and ionosphere etc.) with different RMs contribute to the total rotation.
-RM-synthesis \citep{Brentjens2005} is Fourier synthesis technique to separate out these RM components in Fourier domain.
+Multiple mediums (e.g., interstellar medium, interplanetary medium and ionosphere) with different RMs contribute to the total rotation.
+RM synthesis \citep{Brentjens2005} is Fourier synthesis technique to separate out these RM components in the Fourier domain.
 The leakage flux from Stokes I to V can also be thought of as yet another medium contributing to the observed RM.
-This leakage flux must appear at the instrumental RM in Fourier domain, which is typically a few $\mathrm{rad/m^2}$.
-Since the linearly polarized source is chosen to be at a RM significantly higher than the instrumental RM, any Stokes V emission detected at source RM in Fourier space can only arise due to leakages from components which rotate with the source RM.
-Hence the observed Stokes V emission at source RM must arise due to the leakages from Stokes U. Thus Stokes U and Stokes V flux density are estimated from the image using RM-synthesis.
+This leakage flux must appear at the instrumental RM in Fourier domain, which is typically a few $\mathrm{rad\ m^{-2}}$.
+As the linearly polarized source is chosen to be at an RM significantly higher than the instrumental RM, any Stokes V emission detected at source RM in the Fourier space can only arise due to leakages from components that rotate with the source RM.
+Hence the observed Stokes V emission at source RM must arise due to the leakages from Stokes U. Thus the Stokes U and Stokes V flux density are estimated from the image using RM synthesis.
 For linearly polarized receptors, $\mathrm{K_{cross}}(\nu,\ t)$ causes the leakage from Stokes U to Stokes V. We vary $\psi$ between $-180^{\circ}$ and $+180^{\circ}$ and determine the value of $\psi$ for which the spurious Stokes V emission is minimized.